OmarMiniesy/Walkthroughs/Portswigger/SSRF/Lab 4.md

 > We see that the URL must include the host `stock.weliketoshop.net`.
 > So we try to play with the URL parser that takes as input the URL.

-> We try adding user credentials to see if the URL parser takes whats on the left of the `@` sign.
+> We try adding user credentials to see if the URL parser takes what's on the left of the `@` sign.
 ```
 http://mins@stock.weliketoshop.net/
 ```